mongodb/mongo/src/mongo/db/timeseries/README.md

 In order to facilitate efficient bucketing, we maintain the set of open buckets in the `BucketCatalog` found in [bucket_catalog.h](bucket_catalog.h).
 At a high level, we attempt to group writes from concurrent writers into batches which can be committed together to minimize the number of underlying document writes.
-A writer will insert each document in its input batch to the `BucketCatalog`, which will return a handle to a `BucketCatalog::WriteBatch`.
-Upon finishing its inserts, the writer will check each write batch.
-If no other writer has already claimed commit rights to a batch, it will claim the rights and commit the batch itself; otherwise, it will set the batch aside to wait on later.
+A writer will attempt to insert each document in its input batch to the `BucketCatalog`, which will return either a handle to a `BucketCatalog::WriteBatch` or information that can be used to retrieve a bucket from disk to reopen.
+A second attempt to insert the document, potentially into the reopened bucket, should return a `BucketCatalog::WriteBatch`.
+Upon finishing all of its inserts, the writer will check each write batch.
+If no other writer has already claimed commit rights to a batch, it will claim the rights and commit the batch itself;
+otherwise, it will set the batch aside to wait on later.
 When it has checked all batches, the writer will wait on each remaining batch to be committed by another writer.

 Internally, the `BucketCatalog` maintains a list of updates to each bucket document.
 When a batch is committed, it will pivot the insertions into the column-format for the buckets as well as determine any updates necessary for the `control` fields (e.g. `control.min` and `control.max`).

-Any time a bucket document is updated without going through the `BucketCatalog`, the writer needs to call `BucketCatalog::clear` for the document or namespace in question so that it can update its internal state and avoid writing any data which may corrupt the bucket format.
-This is typically handled by an op observer, but may be necessary to call from other places.

-A bucket is closed either manually, by setting the optional `control.closed` flag, or automatically by the `BucketCatalog` in a number of situations.
-If the `BucketCatalog` is using more memory than it's given threshold (controlled by the server parameter `timeseriesIdleBucketExpiryMemoryUsageThreshold`), it will start to close idle buckets.
-A bucket is considered idle if it is open and it does not have any uncommitted measurements pending.
-The `BucketCatalog` will also close a bucket if it contains more than the maximum number of measurements (`timeseriesBucketMaxCount`), if it contains more than the maximum amount of data (`timeseriesBucketMaxSize`), or if a new measurement would cause the bucket to span a greater amount of time between it's oldest and newest time stamp than is allowed (currently hard-coded to one hour).
-If an incoming measurement is schematically incompatible relative to the measurements which have already landed in a given bucket, that bucket will be closed and is tracked with the `numBucketsClosedDueToSchemaChange` metric.

 The first time a write batch is committed for a given bucket, the newly-formed document is inserted.
 On subsequent batch commits, we perform an update operation.
 Instead of generating the full document (a so-called "classic" update), we create a DocDiff directly (a "delta" or "v2" update).

+Any time a bucket document is updated without going through the `BucketCatalog`, the writer needs to notify the `BucketCatalog` by calling `timeseries::handleDirectWrite` or `BucketCatalog::clear` so that it can update its internal state and avoid writing any data which may corrupt the bucket format.

+### Bucket Reopening

+If an initial attempt to insert a measurement finds no open bucket, or finds an open bucket that is not suitable to house the incoming measurement, the `BucketCatalog` may return some information to the caller that can be used to retrieve a bucket from disk to reopen.
+In some cases, this will be the `_id` of an archived bucket (more details below).
+In other cases, this will be a set of filters to use for a query.

+The filters will include an exact match on the `metaField`, a range match on the `timeField`, and a missing or `false` value for `control.closed`.
+At least for v6.3, the filters will also specify `control.version: 1` to disallow selecting compressed buckets.
+The last restriction is for performance, and may be removed in the future if we improve decompression speed or deem the benefits to outweigh the cost.

+The query-based reopening path relies on a `{<metaField>: 1, <timeField>: 1}` index to execute efficiently.
+This index is created by default for new time series collections created in v6.3+.
+If the index does not exist, then query-based reopening will not be used.

+### Bucket Closure and Archival

+A bucket is permanently closed by setting the optional `control.closed` flag, which makes it ineligible for reopening.
+This can be done manually (e.g. for Online Archive), or automatically by the `BucketCatalog` in a number of situations, for instance if it contains more than the maximum number of measurements (`timeseriesBucketMaxCount`), if it contains more than the maximum amount of data (`timeseriesBucketMaxSize`), or if it detects a schema change.

+If the `BucketCatalog` is using more memory than it's given threshold (controlled by the server parameter `timeseriesIdleBucketExpiryMemoryUsageThreshold`), it will start to archive or close idle buckets.
+A bucket is considered idle if it is open and it does not have any uncommitted measurements pending.
+Archiving a bucket removes most of its in-memory state from the `BucketCatalog`, but retains a small record for quicker reopening in case we try to insert another measurement which would fit in the archived bucket.
+If, after archiving all open idle buckets, the memory usage still exceeds the limit, the `BucketCatalog` will remove archived bucket entries to reclaim more memory.
+A bucket closed in this way remains eligible for query-based reopening.

+The `BucketCatalog` will also close a bucket if a new measurement would cause the bucket to span a greater amount of time between its oldest and newest timestamp than is allowed by the collection settings.
+Such buckets remain eligible for reopening.

+Finally, the `BucketCatalog` will archive a bucket if a new measurement's timestamp is earlier than the minimum timestamp for the current open bucket for it's time series.

+When a bucket is closed during insertion, the `BucketCatalog` will either open a new bucket or reopen an old one in order to accomodate the new measurement.

-# Granularity
+# Bucketing Parameters

-The `granularity` option for a time-series collection can be set at creation to be 'seconds', 'minutes' or 'hours'.
-A later `collMod` operation can change the option from 'seconds' to 'minutes' or from 'minutes' to 'hours', but no other transitions are currently allowed.
-This parameter is intended to convey the rough time period between measurements in a given time-series, and is used to tweak other internal parameters that affect bucketing.

-The maximum span of time that a single bucket is allowed to cover is controlled by `granularity`, with the maximum span being set to one hour for 'seconds', 24 hours for 'minutes', and 30 days for 'hours'.
+The maximum span of time that a single bucket is allowed to cover is controlled by `bucketMaxSpanSeconds`.

-When a new bucket is opened by the `BucketCatalog`, the timestamp component of its `_id`, and equivalently the value of its `control.min.<time field>`, will be taken from the first measurement inserted to the bucket and rounded down based on the `granularity`.
-It will be rounded down to the nearest minute for 'seconds', the nearest hour for 'minutes', and the nearest day for 'hours'.
-This rounding may not be perfect in the case of leap seconds and other irregularities in the calendar, and will generally be accomplished by basic modulus aritmetic operating on the number of seconds since the epoch, assuming 60 seconds per minute, 60 minutes per hour, and 24 hours per day.
+When a new bucket is opened by the `BucketCatalog`, the timestamp component of its `_id`, and equivalently the value of its `control.min.<time field>`, will be taken from the first measurement inserted to the bucket and rounded down based on the `bucketRoundingSeconds`.
+This rounding will generally be accomplished by basic modulus arithmetic operating on the number of seconds since the epoch i.e. for an input timestamp `t` and a rounding value `r`, the rounded timestamp will be taken as `t - (t % r)`.

+A user may choose to set `bucketMaxSpanSeconds` and `bucketRoundingSeconds` directly when creating a new collection in order to use "fixed bucketing".
+In this case we require that these two values are equal to each other, strictly positive, and no more than 31536000 (365 days).

+In most cases though, the user will instead want to use the `granularity` option.
+This option is intended to convey the scale of the time between measurements in a given time-series, and encodes some reasonable presets of "seconds", "minutes" and "hours".
+These presets correspond to `bucketMaxSpanSeconds` values of 3600 (1 hour), 86400 (1 day), and 2592000 (30 days); and `bucketRoundingSeconds` values of 60 (1 minute), 3600 (1 hour), and 86400 (1 day), respectively.

+If the user does not specify any bucketing parameters when creating a collection, the default value is `{granularity: "seconds"}`.

+A `collMod` operation can change these settings as long as the net effect is that `bucketMaxSpanSeconds` and `bucketRoundingSeconds` do not decrease, and the values remain in the valid ranges.
+Notably, one can convert from fixed range bucketing to one of the `granularity` presets or vice versa, as long as the associated seconds parameters do not decrease as a result.

 # Updates and Deletes